Meet the IDEI Team

 coleary5@providence.edu | 401.865.2836 | she/her/hers

-Cathy O’Leary joined the Office of Institutional Diversity in 2014; she brings over 30 years of administrative knowledge and experience to the College.
+Cathy O’Leary joined the Office of Institutional Diversity, Equity, and Inclusion in 2014; she brings over 30 years of administrative knowledge and experience to the College.
 Prior to joining Providence College, she served as the office administrator for Arpin Group’s International Division, where she worked closely with management, staff members, and clients to support an efficient and successful operation.
-Ms. O’Leary supports the VP, AVP, and Directors of the IDEI division, is responsible for the administrative operations of both Office of Institutional Diversity and the Center @ Moore Hall, and serves as a front-line resource for the division.
+Ms. O’Leary supports the VP, AVP, and Directors of the IDEI division, is responsible for the administrative operations of both the Office of Institutional Diversity, Equity, and Inclusion and the Center @ Moore Hall, and serves as a front-line resource for the division.

 Dr. Kara Cebulko